 The best way to avoid electrical accidents is to take steps to prevent them from happening in the first place.
 This includes:

 - Keep electrical devices away from water

 - Keep electrical cords and wires in good condition

 Why Do People Stick Objects in Electrical Outlets?

 Many people get shocked by electrical appliances and equipment because they misuse them.
 For example, they need to read and understand the instructions to use power tools.
-It’s essential to monitor the labels when using electrical appliances and equipment closely.
+It’s essential to closely monitor the labels when using electrical appliances and equipment.
 Doing this will help you avoid getting shocked.
 Electrical appliances and equipment can be hazardous.
 This is why you should read and understand the instructions before you use them.
 It would be best if you also used them safely.

 What to Do If You Stick a Fork in an Outlet

 Taking immediate action is essential if you accidentally stick a fork in an outlet.
 First, turn off the power to the outlet at the circuit breaker.
 It will prevent any further electrical current from flowing through the fork.
 Next, carefully remove the split from the outlet.
 Call a professional electrician if you need help doing this safely.

 Potential Injuries and Consequences